Keep in mind that sexual dysfunction is a problem only if it bothers you. If it doesn't bother you, there's no need for treatment.

 Nonmedical treatment for female sexual dysfunction

-To treat sexual dysfunction, your doctor might recommend that you start with nonmedical strategies:
+To treat sexual dysfunction, your doctor might recommend that you start with these strategies:

 - Talk and listen.
-Open, honest communication with your partner makes a world of difference in your sexual satisfaction.
+Open communication with your partner makes a world of difference in your sexual satisfaction.
 Even if you're not used to talking about your likes and dislikes, learning to do so and providing feedback in a nonthreatening way sets the stage for greater intimacy.

 - Seek counseling.
 Talk with a counselor or therapist who specializes in sexual and relationship problems.
 Therapy often includes education about how to optimize your body's sexual response, ways to enhance intimacy with your partner, and recommendations for reading materials or couples exercises.

 - Use a lubricant.
-A vaginal lubricant may be helpful during intercourse if you experience vaginal dryness or pain during sex.
+A vaginal lubricant may be helpful during intercourse if you have vaginal dryness or pain during sex.